qmk/qmk_firmware/keyboards/planck/keymaps/kloki/readme.md

-# Kloki layout
+# Kloki's planck layout

-Pretty much default with added Workman layout, removed stuff I dont use and rearanged the modifier a bit
+Pretty much default with added workman layout.
+Removed stuff I dont use and rearanged the modifiers a bit.